Are you eligible to undertake the period of professional formation leading to Qualified Teacher Learning Skills (QTLS?) status?

 3. Teachers of maths and English

-If you are applying for QTLS and you teach maths or English (numeracy, GCSE, Functional Skills or ESOL) in either the FE and skills sector or in schools, you will also need to hold maths and English qualifications at a minimum of level 3, such as ‘A’ Level Maths or English or Level 3 Award in Mathematics for Numeracy teaching or Level 3 Award in English for Literacy and Language teaching.
+If you are applying for professional formation leading to QTLS and you teachdeliver discrete lessons of maths or English (numeracy, GCSE, Functional Skills or ESOL) in either the FE and skills sector or in schools, regardless of the level or context in which the subjects are being taught, you will also need to hold maths and English qualifications at a minimum of level 3, such as ‘A’ Level Maths or English or Level 3 Award in Mathematics for Numeracy teaching or Level 3 Award in English for Literacy and Language teaching.
 Please note that if you include observation reports in your portfolio of maths and/or English teaching, then you will need to provide evidence of holding a Level 3 qualification.
 View a list of approved qualifications currently acceptable for maths and English at Level 2 and 3.

 4. Evidence of current practice

-You will also be required to provide evidence in your application drawn from current practice from the date of registering for professional formation.
+You will also be required to provide evidence in your application drawn from regular current practice with post-14 learners, in other words, a minimum of two hours per week in a full teaching role throughout the professional formation process, from the date of registering for professional formation.
 No evidence will be acceptable prior to the date of registration, as the professional formation process has been designed as a forward looking CPD opportunity that will take a minimum of four to six months to complete.

-You will need to be teaching for at least two hours a week during the professional formation period, so that you can demonstrate in your portfolio developments in your teaching skills and subject specialist knowledge.
-If you are teaching in a one-to-one setting, it is possible to use evidence from this practice for professional formation; however, you must be able to produce evidence in your portfolio of at least one observation from a group teaching context (five or more learners).
+You will need to be teaching for at least two hours a week during the professional formation period, so that you can demonstrate developments in your teaching skills and subject specialist knowledge.
+If you are also teaching in a one-to-one setting, it is possible to use evidence from this practice for professional formation; however, you must be able to produce evidence for the final observation in your portfolio of at least one observation from a group teaching context (five or more learners).

 5. A supporter

-You will be required to identify a ‘Supporter’ or critical friend when you begin completing your workbook, who will be able to support you throughout the process of professional formation.
-He or she will be a qualified teacher and will need to be able to comment on your practice during the process and complete a statement when you have completed your online workbook.
+You will be required to identify a ‘Supporter’ or critical friend when you begin completing your portfolio, who will be able to support you throughout the process of professional formation.
+He or she will be a qualified teacher, they and will need to be able to support and comment on your developing practice during the process and write a statement when you have completed your portfolio before you can submit your application for review.

 6. Membership of SET

-If you are applying for professional formation leading to QTLS, your SET membership should be up to date and you must complete and return to us a Declaration of Suitability form.
+If you are applying for professional formation leading to QTLS, your SET membership should be up to date.